elseboy/the-algorithm/python-alg/common/Note.md

    Loop over both strings and start to do plus from the end, get single `x`, `y`, and set `total = x + y + carry`, then get `carry = total // 10` and `digit = total % 10`, then just insert it, like `res.insert(0, digit)`.

-4. Compare Version Numbers

-5. Reverse Words in a String
+4. Reverse Words in a String

-6. Multiply Strings
+5. Multiply Strings

-7. Longest Common Prefix
+6. Longest Common Prefix

-8. Group Anagrams
+7. Group Anagrams

-9. Valid Parentheses
+8. Valid Parentheses

-10. Longest Substring Without Repeating Characters

 # Linked List